 A grade of "F" represents that the student did not pass the course.
 The "F" is factored into the Grade Point Average.

 A grade of "I" signifies that the student was not able to complete the course.
 The student will be allowed to complete the course WITHOUT re-registering.
 All "I" grades issued for undergraduate courses will automatically expire and be replaced with a failing grade one year after the end of the current term, unless a grade change form is received prior to that time.

 If you wish to specify a different time period for completion or a different final grade at expiration, you must submit an "I-Form" to the Office of the University Registrar.
 The white original of the I-Form for each undergraduate student given an "I" grade should be returned to the

 Office of the University Registrar

 107 Canfield Administration Building South, 0416.

 A grade of "P" indicates that the student will receive credit.
 The "P" is not factored into the Grade Point Average.
 A grade of "N" indicates that the student will not receive credit.
 The "N" is not factored into the Grade Point Average.
 Grades of "P" or "N" may be assigned in 899 and 999 graduate courses.

 A grade of "W" denotes that the student officially withdrew from the course.
 The "W" is not factored into the Grade Point Average.

-After final grades have been submitted, grade changes can be entered in MyRED for up to two weeks after the submission deadline.
+After final grades have been submitted, grade changes can be entered in MyRED for up to one year after the submission deadline.
 See Faculty Grade Changes for Grade Change instructions.